gcallah/BookReviews/holston.md

 itself as taking place over time" (2).
 Secondly, his approach is historical "in the sense that it aims to bring to bear on this conversation a sensitivity to the historical nature of deliberation in any society" (3).

-Hoston then sets about tracing the genesis of consensus-based democratic theory.
-He singles out Rousseau as his starting point (while acknowledging ealier roots); specifically, Rousseau's concept of the "general will" is clearly a precursor to modern public reason theories.
+Hoston then traces the genesis of consensus-based democratic theory.
+He takes Rousseau as his starting point (while acknowledging ealier roots exist); specifically, Rousseau's concept of the "general will" is clearly a precursor to modern public reason theories.
 Along the way, Holston argues that Rousseau set himself in opposition to the materialism of Thomas Hobbes, and in particular, "the sanction of the political doctrine that might makes right."
 (19)